Can Deciphera Pharmaceuticals Inc. (DCPH) Remain Competitive?

 Insider Trading

-Sherman Matthew L, the EVP & Chief Medical Officer of Deciphera Pharmaceuticals Inc., sale 1,768 shares at $10.75 during a trade that took place back on Jun 16, which means that Sherman Matthew L is holding 76,884 shares at $19,006 based on the most recent closing price.
+Pitman Jama, the See Remarks of Deciphera Pharmaceuticals Inc., sale 1,603 shares at $21.24 during a trade that took place back on Jan 17, which means that Pitman Jama is holding 35,058 shares at $34,050 based on the most recent closing price.

 Stock Fundamentals for DCPH